 But it’s a great idea to upgrade to a premium version if you would like to carry out more elaborate tasks like getting payments through forms or creating conversational forms.

 Analytics tools will help you measure how well your online business is doing.
-Google Analytics is completely free to use and there are several WordPress plugins that will help you add it to your site easily.
+Google Analytics is completely free to use and several WordPress plugins will help you add it to your site easily.

 With Analytics in place, you’ll be able to track how visitors come to your site, i.e. by seeing the keywords that lead to your page.
 You’ll also measure how long people stay on your site and which pages and posts get the most traffic.